elifesciences/elife-continuum-documentation/elife-continuum-docs/elife-continuum-docs.md

 You should see the same queue name as the one provided in the setting file of the builder repo.

 ## Deploying a custom instance of the bot
+### bringing up an instance of the dashboard

 Configuration for the bot is slightly different.
 Rather than telling salt to point to a specific custom settings file, we modify the settings file in place, and we add a new class in that settings file that is used by the bot when the bot is run.
+We have deployed an instance of the dashboard, however it is not yet communicating with the queues that it needs to receive the info to display on the dashboard, nor to the queues that it needs to send the signal for publishing to Drupal.

 We need to add that class to [opt-elife-bot-settings.py](https://github.com/elifesciences/elife-builder/blob/master/salt/salt/elife-bot/config/opt-elife-bot-settings.py), and it should contain pointers to the new instances of `lax`, and the `elife-website` that we have just brought up.
 It should also point to the appropriately named AWS resources, so for this example we should expect to see the following in this class
+To start the process that consumes feeds:

 >      sqs_region = 'us-east-1'
     S3_monitor_queue = 'ct-incoming-queue'